TheKrystalShip/KGSM/README.md

 # KGSM - Krystal Game Server Manager

-KGSM is a simple and efficient tool for installing, updating, and managing game servers on Linux systems.
+A simple and efficient tool for installing, updating, and managing game servers on Linux systems.

 KGSM streamlines the setup of game servers and allows users to interact with them while maintaining a hands-off approach once the servers are created.
 By providing scripts for starting, stopping, and restarting game servers, KGSM eliminates the need for ongoing involvement.

 ## Compatibility

-KGSM is designed to work with `bash`, `systemd`, and optionally `ufw`.
+KGSM is designed to work with `bash`, and optionally `systemd` and `ufw`.

 Tested and developed on: